-Assistant Vice President and Director of Community Relations
+Assistant Vice President, Office of Government and Community Relations

 Jean McCown focuses on Stanford's government and community relations efforts and initiatives at the city, county and state level.
 She maintains relationships with community-based organizations, government officials, local businesses and citizens to support effective communication and dialogue within the Stanford community and between Stanford and its neighbors.

 McCown was a member of the Palo Alto City Council from 1990 to 1998 and served as mayor in 1993.
 She previously served on the Palo Alto Planning Commission and on regional transportation committees including the CalTrain Joint Powers Board and the Metropolitan Transportation Commission.
 Before coming to Stanford in 2004, McCown was a partner at the law firm of Ritchey Fisher Whitman & Klein, where she focused on land use, environmental and real estate matters.

 McCown serves on the boards of the Greenbelt Alliance and the Palo Alto Housing Corporation.
 She received the John Gardner Leadership Award in 1994 and the Athena Award in 2004.
 McCown received a Bachelor of Arts degree in History from the University of Michigan, a Masters degree in History from the University of Wisconsin and a Juris Doctorate from the University of California, Boalt Hall.

 Assistant Vice President and Director of Federal Government Relations

 Ryan Adesnik leads the university’s government affairs efforts in Washington, D.C., before Congress and the Executive Branch.
 Adesnik first came to Stanford in March 2003 to launch a government relations office at the School of Medicine, where he designed a program to further the school’s research and policy goals in Washington, D.C., and in Sacramento.